 - Determine to hold at least one open forum per year to discuss international community issues or to seek other venues for community input.

-- Student may not maintain membership with ISAB if s/he plans to study abroad during the academic year.
+- A student may not maintain membership with ISAB if s/he plans to study abroad during the academic year or has other obligations that prevent participation in Friday meetings.

 - More than two unexcused absences from regularly scheduled ISAB meetings are grounds for dismissal from ISAB.

-- Board membership is effective for one academic year but is renewable for one additional year with the discretion of the Director of Education, Outreach and International Student Support.
+- Board membership is effective for one academic year but is renewable for one additional year with the discretion of the Associate Director of International Student Support.

 Highlights of Leadership Possibilities as ISAB Board Members